 RPTF Chair & NRPB Sound Fellow: Josh Shepperd (University of Colorado)

 Conference Director: Neil Verma (Northwestern University)

-Online Content Manager: Ingrid Ockert (Princeton University)
+Online Content Manager: Ingrid Ockert (Lawrence Berkeley National Lab)

-Graduate Student Council: TBA
+Graduate Student Council:

 The Preservation addresses challenges with and fosters collaborative action on physical and digital preservation of radio collection, including a special focus on endangered collections.
 An Executive Committee establishes the division’s working agenda, builds networks to foster relevant technical, archival, and preservation expertise, and promotes the work of the division through the RPTF website.
 The division also maintains an Advisory Committee on Endangered Collections, which offers guidance on preservation of endangered collection materials.